supercih/CHashMap/README.md

 # CHashMap
-An implement of HashMap in C
+Aa generic implementing of HashMap in C. Key and Value can be any type.